deannalenore/cabin-fever-react/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # How it Works
-Cabin Fever is a single-player game that presents three cards with hidden images to be revealed during the game.
+Cabin Fever is a single-player game that presents a series of cards with hidden images to be revealed during the game.
 The player will click on a single card to reveal an image, and then select a second card to determine if there is a match.
-If three matches are found in five attempts, an alert will display, indicating that the player has won.
-If three matches are not made, an alert will display, stating that three matches were not made and offer the player an opportunity to try again.
-If the player clicks the "Try Again" button, the game will start over.
-The number of matches in each game are tabulated at the top of the screen.
-Cards are revealed using CSS animation.
+If a match is made, the cards remain uncovered, and the player earns one point.
+If a match is not made, the cards will reset, and the player can continue uncovering cards until a match is made.
+At anytime, the player can restart the game, by clicking the "Reset" button.

 # Authors
 * [CherisC](https://github.com/CherisC)